contagon/handbook/handbook/20-activities.md

 #### 20.7.3.2 Personal Health and Accident Insurance

 In many parts of the world, health and accident insurance coverage is available through employers or government programs.
-Members who have this coverage should access all available benefits if they incur an injury during a Church activity before seeking help from Church activity insurance (see [20.7.3.4](20-activities.md#20734-church-activity-medical-assistance-program)).
+Members who have this coverage should access all available benefits if they incur an injury during a Church activity before seeking help through Church Activity Medical Assistance (CAMA) (see [20.7.3.4](20-activities.md#20734-church-activity-medical-assistance-program)).

 #### 20.7.3.3 Personal Liability Insurance